Efficient quantum information probes of non-equilibrium quantum criticality: Results

-Motivated by the results of Refs \cite{Prosen5,Marko6,Marko7} one may expect that the phase diagram of this model would feature only diffusive behavior.

-This expectation, however, is in sharp contrast to the behavior of the $\chi_{\mathcal{A}}^{VV}$ vs. $V$, shown in Fig.\ref{fig.ladder}-(a) for different $L$.
-As $L$ increases, this quantity develops a two-peak structure hinting at the existence of two phase transitions, located at $V_{c1}$ and $V_{c2}$, and a much richer phase diagram.
+Motivated by the results of Refs. \cite{Prosen5,Marko6,Marko7} one may expect that the phase diagram of the fermionic ladder would feature only diffusive behavior.
+This expectation, however, is in contrast to the behavior of the $\chi_{\mathcal{A}}^{VV}$ vs. $V$, shown in Fig.\ref{fig.ladder}-(d) for different $L$.
+As $L$ increases, this quantity develops a two-peak structure hinting at the existence of two phase transitions, located at $V_{c1}$ and $V_\text{c2}$, and a much richer phase diagram.

-In what follows we investigate the properties of the different regimes which does demonstrate the predictive power of $\bm \Sigma$.
-In Fig.\ref{fig.ladder}-(d), we show $J$ as a function of $L$.
+To further demonstrate the predictive power of $\bm \Sigma$ we turn to a discussion of the properties of the different regimes.
+In Fig.\ref{fig.ladder}-(c), we show $J$ as a function of $L$.
 Surprisingly, in addition to the ballistic and diffusive phases for small and large $V$ respectively, we find a super-diffusive regime at intermediate $V$ for which $J\propto L^{-\nu}$, with $0<\nu<1$.

-Fig.\ref{fig.ladder}-(e) shows the density profiles for the three phases in one of the rows of the ladder.
-The profiles in the ballistic and diffusive regimes have a behaviour which is similar to the corresponding phases of the chain.
+Fig.\ref{fig.ladder}-(b) shows the density profiles for the three phases in one of the legs of the ladder.
+The profiles in the ballistic and diffusive regimes have a behaviour which is reminiscent of the corresponding phases of the chain.
 For the super-diffusive phase, the density profile also seems to depend linearly in $r$ near the middle of the system.

-Similarly to what happens for the chain, the $\eta=1$ here is critical for all values of $V$, see Fig.\ref{fig.ladder}-(c) for the diffusive regime and \cite{SupMat}-S2 for an additional value of $V$.

-Fig.\ref{fig.SPA_Ladder}-(a) depicts the phase diagram calculated from the maxima of $-\partial_V G$, see Fig.\ref{fig.SPA_Ladder}-(d).
-We note that, although our results point to the existence of three distinct phases, we observe a small drift of the critical value of $V_{c1}$ and $V_{c2}$ with system size.
-At the present stage, we thus cannot completely rule out that in the infinite system limit the $V_{c1}\to 0$, {\itshape i.e.} ballistic transport only arises at $V=0$, or even a more dramatic scenario where both $V_{c1}, V_{c2}\to 0$ and only the diffusive phase is stable for finite $V$.
+Fig.\ref{fig.ladder}-(a) depicts the phase diagram calculated from the maxima of $-\partial_V G$, shown in Fig.\ref{fig.ladder}-(f), computed from the conductance in Fig.\ref{fig.ladder}-(e).
+We note that, although our results point to the existence of three distinct phases, we observe a small drift of the critical value of $V_\text{c1}$ and $V_\text{c2}$ with system size.
+At the present stage, we thus cannot completely rule out that in the infinite system limit the $V_\text{c1}\to 0$, i.e. ballistic transport only arises at $V=0$, or even a more dramatic scenario where both $V_\text{c1}, V_\text{c2}\to 0$ and only the diffusive phase is stable for finite $V$.
 Although unlikely, disproving these scenarios will require further studies.
+Either way, what is important in the present context is that $\chi_{\mathcal{A}}^{VV}$ is able to detect finite-size signatures of phase transitions for comparatively small system sizes.